 Transport in Dar es Salaam

 Dar es Salaam has good transportation.
 Taxis are available in the city and cost around $5 to $10 for a ride.
-Uber is also available and will cost less than the normal taxis.
+Uber is also available and will cost less than normal taxis.

 Food in Dar es Salaam

-Food scene is good in Dar es Salaam.
+The food scene is good in Dar es Salaam.
 There are fast food restaurants such as Subway, KFC and many others which you can mostly find in the city center because I stayed at the city center.

-Price of fast food is normally within $5 for a single meal.
+The price of fast food is normally within $5 for a single meal.
 Indian restaurants are many in Dar Es Salaam which I found on the “Jamhoriat Street” in Dar Es Sallam, that also cost around $7 to $8 for a good quality meal including soft drinks.

-Local food is vastly available on the streets of Dar Es Salaam which cost as little as $1 for a lunch or dinner.
+Local food is vastly available on the streets of Dar Es Salaam which cost as little as $1 for lunch or dinner.
 Local food is the cheapest among all.

 A guy who became my guide in Dar Es Salaam was always having that local food for $1, local food included some rice and daal on it.